 Things to help soothe your pets irritated skin can include cool compresses, pet safe oatmeal baths, and aloe vera gel.
 Responsible pet owners should always consult with their veterinarian before making any treatment decisions at home.
 Left untreated, sunburnt skin on your pet can become extremely painful and even lead to scaling of the skin and hair-loss.
 The immediate damage is not the only thing to be concerned about, long-term unprotected UV exposure and sunburns can lead to various skin cancers, the most common type of cancer in dogs.

 The good news is that there are several easy steps you can incorporate into your pet care routine to help protect them from harmful UV rays and painful skin irritations.
-Sunscreen formulated specifically for canines is widely available for purchase through physical retail pet stores as well as online pet supply outlets like Amazon.
+Sunscreen formulated for dogs is a tried and true preventative sunburn solution.
 Application of the sunscreen should follow product guidelines and veterinary recommendations; however, most products suggest avoiding direct contact with the eyes, and reapplying the product after water exposure or several hours of wear.

 Not only is it important to use sunscreen on your pet, it is equally important to use sunscreen made for pets.
 Human UV protective lotions are designed for human skin and may contain chemicals or formulations that could be harmful or even toxic to your pet.
 If you’re worried that your dog may have a skin reaction to a sunscreen lotion or cream, a quick internet search will bring you to a multitude of options for reusable UV protection including sunglasses, sun shirts, and even safety vests.
 If you have a pet that is especially sensitive to the elements, you may want to consider keeping them indoors during peak hours (10am-4pm in most areas) aside from quick potty breaks, or using multiple methods of sun protection.

-Natural ways to protect your dog’s skin include feeding a diet high in whole foods which help protect against UV radiation by boosting the antioxidant levels of the skin.
+Natural ways to protect your dog’s skin include feeding a diet high in Omegas such as NatrixOne which help protect against UV radiation by boosting the antioxidant levels of the skin.
 Foods to include in your dog’s summer diet rotation include: